Developer Guide

 - Pros:

-, increasing usability. - Cons: Allows users to unintentionally modify applicant fields that should normally not require mass edits.
+edit ALLbehaviour can be kept similar toedit INDEX, increasing usability. - Cons: Allows users to unintentionally modify applicant fields that should normally not require mass edits.

 - Pros: